 A highest quality mattress and pillow and will provide your body with just the right amount of support needed to keep your spine properly aligned and prevent the obstruction of your airways during the night, snoring and other sleep apnea symptoms.

 While getting the right kind of a mattress and pillow can help you deal with your sleep apnea and improve the quality of your sleep, there are other things that can be equally effective as well, such as adjustable bases.

 Adjustable bases are becoming quite popular these days due to the many interesting features that they come with and numerous benefits that they offer.

 They will allow you to adjust the position of your mattress to your needs, make you breathe easier and reduce your snoring.

 3. Positional Therapy

-- Side sleepers and stomach sleepers are less likely to experience apnea due to the better posture of their upper airway.
-However, stomach sleeping often results in neck pain as well as lower back pain when you wake up so side sleeping is recommended as “positional therapy” or “positional treatment“.
+- Side and stomach sleeping – Side and stomach sleepers are less likely to experience apnea due to the better posture of the upper part of their body.
+However, stomach sleeping can sometimes result in neck and lower back pain which is why side sleeping is recommended as “positional therapy” or “positional treatment” for sleep apnea.